 Start Your Career as a Professional River Guide

 Dinosaur Whitewater Rafting Guide School is a critical first step to river guiding and may provide an opportunity for you to get your foot in the door with a well-established organization like OARS.
 In fact, if you do well in our course, we just might consider asking you to stay on as an OARS guide.
 (We do give preferential consideration to our guide school graduates.)
-To be considered, complete our online guide application before you attend Guide School.
+To be considered, please read the information we provide for aspiring guides and complete an online application before you attend Guide School.